Media Planner Career Path

 What do media planners do and what does a media planner’s career path look like?
 Learn where to start and how to decide if a media planning career is right for you.

 Marketers and advertising agencies spend a lot of money on paid media campaigns.
 In 2022, advertisers are expected to spend over 56 billion dollars on promoting their products on social networks (Statista, 2022), and social media advertising is only one category of many.
-Paid media refers to many advertising areas, including social media, paid search, connected-tv, programmatic audio, programmatic video, and display.
+Paid media refers to many advertising areas, including social media, paid search, Connected TV, programmatic audio, programmatic video, and display.
 Given the tremendous budget going into digital advertising, advertisers need to ensure that the types of media they use reach their target audience and generate a worthwhile return.

 This is where media planners come in.
 Media planners are key to successful paid media campaigns.
 They are responsible for building the campaigns, placing ads in the right place at the right time, and strategizing to reach the desired audience for the least amount of money.